MrIbrahimz/MrIbrahimz/README.md

-- 👋 Hi, I’m @Ibrahim alzahrani
+- 👋 Hi, I’m @Ibrahim khan
 - 👀 I’m interested in mobile apps and web site
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on best platforms for both (web and mobile)